Plite7067/CreateTagsFix/README.md

 # CreateCCModemFix
 Fixes cc modems on create contraptions.
 This works by adding the "#create:brittle" tag to the wireless and ender modems, and to anything with the "#computercraft:wired_modem" tag.
 This will also include the full block wired modem, but I do not believe that this breaks anything, and cannot think of a way to not include it.
-The fix was suggested by the author of this issue
+The fix was suggested by the author of this [issue](https://github.com/tweaked-programs/cccbridge/issues/82).

 Both the createccfix folder and zip work as datapacks - you just need to install it using your preferred method of installing datapacks.